 If you’re looking for a bit more of an adult experience, be sure to enjoy a stunning Afternoon Tea in their sophisticated speakeasy-styled Sapphire Bar and take the hands on Thai Massage class which will teach you the secrets to the world’s most popular style of massage.

-Close to nightlife, shopping, and vibrant night markets, The Sukosol is situated close to the Phaya Thai BTS and Airport Rail Link stations which means that you are never far away from the best of what Bangkok has to offer.
+Close to nightlife, shopping, and vibrant night markets, The Sukosol is situated close to the Phaya Thai BTS and Airport Rail Link stations so you are never far away from the best of what Bangkok has to offer.

 The Sukosol, Thanon Si Ayutthaya, Thung Phaya Thai, Phaya Thai, Bangkok 10400